 - A T account is especially useful in the case of a compilation of challenging and complex accounting transactions where the accountant intends to track how the transaction impacts all other parts of the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..

 - It can be helpful in the avoidance of erroneous entries in the accounting systemAccounting SystemAccounting systems are used by organizations to record financial information such as income, expenses, and other accounting activities.
 They serve as a key tool for monitoring and tracking the company's performance and ensuring the smooth operation of the firm..

 Let us take an example of T accountsExample Of T AccountsThe T-Account is a visual representation of journal entries that are recorded in the general ledger account.
 The T-account is named for the way bookkeeping entries are shown, which mimics the shape of the letter T. It graphically represents credits on the right side and debits on the left. with the following two transactions-

 On January 01, 2018, a company ABC Ltd borrowed $10,000 from a bank:

-This transaction will increase ABC’s Cash account by $10,000 and its liability of Notes Payable account will also increase by $10,000.
-In order to increase the Cash account, the account is required to be debited since it is an asset account.
-On the other hand, in order to increase the ABC’s Notes Payable account, the account is required to be credited since it is a liability account.
+This transaction will increase ABC’s Cash account by $10,000, and its liability of the Notes Payable account will also increase by $10,000.
+The T account balance must be debited to increase the Cash account, since it is an asset account.
+On the other hand, t the account must be credited o increase ABC’s Notes Payable account, since it is a liability account.